Physician Burnout – 3 Signs and 3 Simple Prevention Steps

 Here are the statistics:

 Over the last 25 years, repeated studies have show an average of 1 in 3 doctors suffer from symptomatic physician burnout on any given office day.
-That statistic is stunning enough.
-The fact that this average is worldwide and regardless of specialty is even more fascinating.
+Recent surveys show burnout rates in US doctors topping 50% !
 Some surveys – typically among surgeons – show physician burnout rates over 70%.

 3 Physician Burnout Warning Signs